 Some of Alaska’s best cruising grounds are Prince Williams Sound, Kodiak, and the Alaskan Peninsula —offering spectacular scenery, bountiful wildlife, and charming villages with a lot of history

 Seldovia is among the happiest places we visited.
-Accessible only by boat or plane, is known for its scenic beauty and history as a cannery town.
+Accessible only by boat or plane, this village is known for its scenic beauty and history as a cannery town.
 Seldovia is now a mix of fisherman, retired fisherman, artists, and just plain out friendly people.

-Kodiak Bears, the largest of the brown bears, are abundant on Kodiak, Geographic Harbor, and the surrounding area.
+Kodiak Bears, the largest of the brown bears, are abundant on Kodiak, around Geographic Harbor, and the surrounding area.
 As salmon return in the late summer, bears feast at the shoreline.
 We decided it was better not to venture ashore!

 Just another quiet and remote anchorage in Prince Williams Sound.
 Few cruisers ever make it to this amazing area.